cms351/MandelbrotFractal/README.md

 download it, save it somewhere.
 Now you gotta make sure the program has access to that SDL.h file in the folder.
 In Visual Studio Code, you just go up to project properties, hit VC++ Directories, and add the folder to your "Include Directories".
 If you're not in VSCode, not gonna lie, not sure what exactly what you need to do, but I have faith you'll figure it out.
-If you're reading this, you're probably an employer or something and know way more than me anyway.
-I think the code is pretty good though!